Get AI SEO for FREE.

 code validation

-Conclusion – Start Building Custom Schema
+Conclusion – Start Building a Custom Schema

 These are only a few use cases of Custom Schema Generator, but, in reality, you can use the Schema Builder to practically build any Schema described in Schema.org documentation.